Galvana28/Galvana28/README.md

 ≽^• ˕ • ྀི≼

 ⚡ **Galvana**, Zeraora, and Reshiram fictionkin (and otherkin)!!
-See [pronouns.cc](https://pronouns.cc/@Galvana28) for kinlist :33 sorry I'm usually uncomfortable with doubles </3 It also has a lil bit more about me, like more interests, names, and a couple more links.
+My [pronouns.cc](https://pronouns.cc/@MarkoToro) has my kinlist :33 sorry I'm usually uncomfortable with doubles </3 It also has a lil bit more about me, like more interests, names, and a couple links.

 Sign my [Strawpage](https://electropuppet.straw.page/) and [Atabook](https://galvana28.atabook.org/)!!
 I'll try to sign yours back :33